paulmorio/selpApp/README.md

 All the tests can be run against the project after build procedure is completed via the <TO DO> file.
 The individual tests can be found in the tests directory.

+tests can be run with
+python manage.py test real_fantasy_adventure_app

+coverage can be calculated via the coverage package and run with this command coverage run --source='.' manage.py test real_fantasy_adventure_app

+the coverage report can be read with coverage report

 #### Manual Testing ####
 As there are some tests that can only be performed with the human eye and even create cases, a manual test procedure document has been placed in the tests directory.